msh9/codinginthetrenches.com/content/post/2026-01-13-cc-interest/index.md

 * A 10% cap on the marginal spread added to the prime rate?
 * A 10% cap on total finance charges, but not fees?

 Regardless.
 I'm going to somewhat arbitrarily and very generously assume the most sane implementation of a "10% cap", a 10% cap on marginal spread.
 This would imply a maximal APR of \~16.7% on accounts issued today.
 This is lower than any APR charged in recent history.
-See the historical margin chart below from the CFPB's report:
+See the historical margin chart below from the CFPB's report, superprime APR margins in Q1 of 2015 were close to but still above 10%:

 {{<figure src="2026-01-13-cc-interest-apr-margin.avif"  caption="Source: CFPB.
 The Consumer Credit Card Market., 2025" alt="A chart of credit card margin rate over time">}}